Javeria-Rasool-official/Mini-Projects-/README.md

 <h2>Palindrome Checker:</h2> A tool that checks if a word or sentence is a palindrome.
 A palindrome reads the same forward and backward, such as "madam" or "racecar".
 This project was a fun way to practice string manipulation and logic in JavaScript.

+<h2>Roman Numeral Converter:</h2> A tool that converts modern numbers into their Roman numeral equivalents, such as converting 1987 to "MCMLXXXVII".
+This project allowed me to practice conditional logic and loops in JavaScript, as well as understand the structure of the Roman numeral system.
+It also involved input validation and creating a user-friendly interface.

 Each of these projects has been a stepping stone in my coding journey, providing valuable insights and practical experience.
 I'm excited to continue learning and creating!